top of page

 Synchronicity: It's a Sign

-It is said that Jung investigated the relationship between science and spirit in relation to synchronicity, which involves both spiritual and material aspects.
-Dr. Russo-Netzer remarked: "You could say that synchronicity is a sense of interconnectedness.
-Some sort of guidance for some people: as long as they are open to the experience and detect meaning in it."
+Jung himself is said to have explored the relationship between science and the spirit in relation to synchronicity, involving both spiritual and material aspects.
+Dr. Russo-Netzer noted, "You could say that synchronicity is a sense of interconnectedness.
+A kind of guiding principle for some people: as long as they are open to the experience and find meaning in it."

 Lumi Pelinku, another authority on synchronicity, believes in the power of signs that appear in our lives.
 As an intuitive astrologer, energy healer, and transformation coach based in New York City, Pelinku frequently shares her spiritual insights with the media.
 She views these "coincidental" signs as messages from the ethereal realm, arriving when we need them most.
 They can help us connect with our intuition and find clearer answers to life's uncertainties.